 'The Other Slavery: The Uncovered Story of Indian Enslavement in America' by Andrés Reséndez

 Andrés Reséndez's celebrated 2016 book examines how cultural factors, capitalism, and the law conspired to create a system in which Native Americans could be enslaved, even in free territories, and abused without recourse.

-In The Making of Asian America, Erika Lee covers the whole history of Asian communities in the United States, from the Chinese railroad workers who were subsequently denied U.S. citizenship, to the myriad immigrants and refugees brought into the country by conflict.
+The Making of Asian America, Erika Lee covers the whole history of Asian communities in the United States, from the Chinese railroad workers who were subsequently denied U.S. citizenship, to the myriad immigrants and refugees brought into the country by conflict.
+Click here to buy.

 'Occupied America: A History of Chicanos' by Rodolfo F. Acuña